habeebFayez/club_management_system_MobileApp/README.md

 - Profile Management - Users can view and edit their profiles.
 - Club & Event Management - View club details, upcoming events, and schedules.
 - Admin Dashboard - Admins can oversee clubs, members, and event statistics.
-- Animated UI Components - Smooth transitions and interactions for better UX.
+- Animated UI Components - Enjoy smooth transitions and interactions for an enhanced user experience.

 --** Technologies Used
 - React Native - Cross-platform mobile development.